20 Best Dumbbell Leg Exercises To Build Bigger Legs

 The dumbbell sumo squat is a popular leg workout using a single dumbbell held in front of the legs.

-It is performed with a wider than shoulder-width stance, which increases the demand on the glutes, hamstrings, and adductors while still benefiting the quads, core, and upper body.
+It is performed with a wider-than-shoulder-width stance, increasing the demand on the glutes, hamstrings, and adductors while benefiting the quads, core, and upper body.

 Dumbbell Sumo Squat